– Institute for Protest and Social Movements Research

 These questions necessitate continued and systematic analyses.
 However, research on protest and social movements has mostly remained fragmentary and episodic.
 For the most part, studies of social mobilisation have been relegated to a niche existence within the social sciences.

-The mission of ipb is to:
+The mission of the ipb is to:

 • conduct research projects and create expertise;